 Fresh from discussing UK university admissions and entrance into sixth form via the 16+, the indefatigable Caroline Watkinson joined us once more to deliver a webinar, this time outlining how students should go about choosing their subjects both at GCSE level and for A levels or the IB.
-We’ve summarised her insights below, but make sure to look at our webinars and contact us if you’d like to gain the full benefit of our consultants’ expertise.

 It can be hard for students to know where to start with subject selection.
 There are so many options, even within one school, whilst your decisions will have an impact on potential future study and careers.
 In this webinar, Caroline focused on how you can refine your thinking and make sensible choices.

 GCSEs: thinking ahead and making the right decision

 Choosing GCSEs, for many students, is the first point at which you must make meaningful decisions about the direction of your education.
 In Year 9 you will have to choose 10-11 subjects as GCSEs.
 Some choices are already made for you.
 All students must study English (both Literature and Language), Maths and the Sciences.
 Many top schools also insist that students take at least one language (of your choice).
 After that, however, you have some freedom to choose.
 Many schools will divide subjects up into ‘blocks’, from which you have to choose a certain number of subjects.
 A common split, for example, is making students choose from just one of History and Geography.
 The breakdown will depend on your school, however.